EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

-\paragraph{Benchmark methods.} We consider three neural rendering approaches: NeRF-W~\cite{martinbrualla2020nerfw}, NeuralDiff~\cite{tschernezki21neuraldiff}, and T-NeRF+, an extended version of T-NeRF~\cite{gao2022monocular}.
-The goal is to demonstrate how \dataset can be used and to probe the limits of the state-of-the-art in such challenging scenarios.
+To demonstrate how \dataset can be used and to probe the limits of the state of the art in such challenging scenarios, we consider three neural rendering approaches: NeRF-W~\cite{martinbrualla2020nerfw}, NeuralDiff~\cite{tschernezki21neuraldiff}, and T-NeRF+, an extended version of T-NeRF~\cite{gao2022monocular}.

 \emph{NeuralDiff}~\cite{tschernezki21neuraldiff} is a method tailored to egocentric videos.
 It uses three parallel streams to separate the scene into the actor, the transient objects (that move at some point in the video), and the background that remains static.
-We combine the predictions of the actor and transient objects to predict our \emph{dynamic} and \emph{semi-static} objects.
+We combine the predictions of the actor and transient objects to predict our \emph{dynamic} and \emph{semi-static} objects, which will be relevant in \Cref{subsec:udos}.

-\emph{NeRF-W}~\cite{martinbrualla2020nerfw} augments NeRF with the ability to `explain' photometric and environmental (non-constant) variations by learning a low dimensional latent space that can modulate scene appearance and geometry.
+\emph{NeRF-W}~\cite{martinbrualla2020nerfw} augments NeRF with the ability to `explain' photometric and environmental (non-constant) variations by learning a low-dimensional latent space that can modulate scene appearance and geometry.
 As a result, NeRF-W also separates static and transient components.
-We follow the modification from~\cite{tschernezki21neuraldiff} to render NeRF-W applicable to video frames and the NVS task.
+We follow the modification from~\cite{tschernezki21neuraldiff} to render NeRF-W applicable to video frames and the D-NVS task.

 \emph{T-NeRF+}~\cite{gao2022monocular} was proposed as a baseline to evaluate state-of-the-art NeRFs on dynamic scenes.
-It was shown to outperform other methods in terms of peak signal-to-noise ratio (PSNR) and Structural Similarity Index (SSIM) of synthesised images.
+It was shown to outperform other methods in terms of the quality of the synthesised images.
 We extend T-NeRF by adding another stream to the time-conditioned NeRF architecture that models the background (static parts of the scene).